Installing Kodi on a Raspberry Pi 3 is an easy enough task with the right tools. It is also one of the more fun and

 - Compatible Micro SD Card 8GB or Bigger.
 (32GB Max)

 If you already have all the extra components such as a HDMI cable, SD-Card, and power supply than the only the RasPi 3 board will be needed.

 If you don’t have all the extras than a whole kit can be bought.

 CanaKit Raspberry Pi 3 Complete Starter Kit – 32 GB Edition

 A SD-Card writer will be needed.
 If your computers are like mine and dont have a Micro-SD Card Writer than there are cheap USB to Micro-SD card writers.

 IOGEAR SD/MicroSD/MMC Card Reader/Writer, GFR204SD

-How To Install KODI On a Raspberry Pi 3 Using OSMC
+How To Install KODI On a Raspberry Pi 2 or 3 Using OSMC